mido/mido/README.rst

 Known bugs
 ----------

+  - With portmidi, note_off events are sometimes dropped, leading to hung notes.

-  - Sysex input is broken, and it seems like the fault lies in portmidi itself.
+  - Sysex input is broken with protomidi, and it seems like the fault lies in portmidi itself.
 (I've checked the output of amidi against the raw portmidi event.message, and portmidi starts off fine and then goes into periods of nonsense values.)
 Next step: see if it works on OS X. Then off to dig deeper into portmidi to see what's going on.

-  - portmidi.Output.send() sometimes segfaults in Linux.
+  - (Note: This bug has mysteriously vanished.) portmidi.Output.send() sometimes segfaults in Linux.
 Fortunately, if it doesn't segfault the first time you call it, it will never segfault again.
 So if this happens, just restard the program.

   - on OS X, portmidi sometimes hangs for a couple of seconds while initializing.